mguthriem/IUCrDataTutorial/README.md

 Both software packages are open source, freely available and support Windows, MacOS and Linux.

+## Warning

+Neutron powder data can be quite memory intensive e.g. at the end of execution, the SCIPP Data tutorial occupies ~ 4Gb of RAM.
+It's good to be aware of this and make sure to not run multiple instances of the tutorial notebooks simultaneously (unless you have a large amount of RAM at your disposal!).
+Also, be aware that simply closing the browser window for a jupyter notebook _does not terminate its process_.
+To close the process, you can hit ctrl-Z in the terminal window and answer "Yes" to the prompt asking if you're sure you want to close the process.

 ## Prerequisites

 To follow the demo and explore yourself, there are some prerequisites: